Lint trap meaning

 How to keep your dryer fire-proof?

-Take a thorough cleaning of the trap twice a year; taking the dryer apart to clear it entirely is a good option.
-This is a quick option to fix and reduce the chances of catching fire.
-This can be done once a month or depending on the usage of the dryer.
+A thorough cleaning of the trap twice a year, taking the dryer apart to clear it entirely, is a good option.
+This is a quick fix and reduces the chances of catching fire.
+It can be done once a month or depending on the dryer’s usage.

 Lint trap cleaning tools are: